 McCarthy has championship experience as he was able to win a title in Green Bay with Aaron Rodgers.
 Lamb is a top prospect that has been torching college cornerbacks for years now.
 He has Hall of Fame talent and the Cowboys are hoping he realizes his potential very quickly.
 Dallas Cowboys tickets never last long so be sure to secure your tickets today!

-The Dallas Cowboys are currently the most valuable sports franchise in the world, valued at $4 billion dollars.
+The Dallas Cowboys are currently the most valuable sports franchise in the world, valued at 6.5 billion U.S. dollars.
 To go along with this incredible valuation, they play their football games at AT&T Stadium which was completed in 2009 – Its price tag? $1.3 billion.
 AT&T Stadium is the second largest domed stadium in the world, and has the largest HD Television screen hanging in the middle of the stadium, it is 160 feet long.
 The Dallas Cowboys continue to use their original logo, the Blue Star, one of the most recognizable in all sports.
 A simple logo in color, it matches the Cowboys jerseys – Navy Blue, white, and the iconic metallic silver.

 Established in 1960, the Dallas Cowboys have become one of the most iconic franchises in sports.
-Known as "America's Team," the Cowboys name is synonymous with winning and championships.
+Known as "America's Team,&q uot; the Cowboys name is synonymous with winning and championships.
 With his symbolic suit and hat, the team's first head coach, Tom Landry, established the Cowboys' winning ways.
 Landry coached the Cowboys for 29 years, and while it took time to bring the team to the championship level, the franchise enjoyed nearly two decades of success under the Hall of Fame coach.
 Compiling a record of 270-178-6, he has the third most victories for a head coach ever.

 After a great deal of drama between team owners, the Cowboys were able to join the NFL in 1960.
 After they established their foothold in the league they quickly became a dominant team, making 5 Super Bowl appearances and winning two of them between 1970 and 1979.
-The Cowboys continued to find success, making the NFL playoffs in the majority of their seasons until they fell on hard times in 1986.
-After multiple losing seasons the Cowboys were sold to their current owner, Jerry Jones in 1989.
+The Cowboys continued to find success, making the NFL playoffs in most of their seasons until they fell on hard times in 1986.
+After multiple losing seasons, the Cowboys were sold to their current owner, Jerry Jones in 1989.
 In Jerry Jones' first season as owners the Cowboys finished with a 1-15 record, but were able to make the infamous trade, acquiring multiple draft picks which they would later use to rebuild the team to new heights.
 One of these new acquisitions of Emmitt Smith, who they acquired in 1990, a player now regarded as one of the best running backs to play the game of football.

 The team also boasts a rich history of great players, teams and championships that fans have bought Cowboys tickets over the years to see.
 If you head to the NFL Hall of Fame in Canton, Ohio, you will find a total of nine former Cowboys players and coaches enshrined for their greatness on the field.
 Those players and coaches helped lead their Cowboys teams to five Super Bowl championships in eight appearances in the big game.